KlaudiaPacewicz/Final_project_Python_ed1_2023_2024_Warsaw_ALK/README.md

 The project aims to discover genomic features extracted from whole genome sequencing (WGS) data to identify patients likely to respond to PARP inhibitors (PARPi).

-## BIOLOGICAL EXPLANATION

 ## METHODOLOGY

 [Clinical metadata and raw data from whole-genome sequencing](https://github.com/KlaudiaPacewicz/ALK_final_project/tree/main/original_input_data) of patients diagnosed with ovarian cancer were downloaded from 3 publicly available repositories collecting genomic and clinical data from oncology patients.
 A total of 255 samples were collected, for which the original IDs were anonymized.

 ### 1. Genomic data processing

 The raw WGS data were processed using the [cgp-wgs pipeline](https://github.com/cancerit/dockstore-cgpwgs), which enables the detection of all changes present in the cancer genome - from single nucleotide changes to complex genomic rearrangements, such as inversions, deletions, translocations, tandem duplications and copy number variations.
+Raw data were succesfully processed for 247 samples.

 The processed WGS data were used to extract 108 comprehensive genomic features. ###tutaj dodac gdzie jest opis cech

+Additionaly, for 247 samples HRD score was calculated using [hrd pipeline](https://github.com/eyzhao/hrdetect-pipeline).

 ### 2. Genomic features preprocessing